Bigger, Better Things

 "Beats me.
 Before, everyone looked tall to me.
 Now, everyone is tiny.
 Anyway, our department has been researching how to do the same thing, cheaper, safer, and better."

 "Well, I'll be damned.
-It blows me away what you young people can do with computers these days."
+Blows me away what you young people do with computers these days."

 Carl wasn't a science guy, so that didn't mean much to him.
 He shrugged.
 "Whatever you say."